Gayatri Chakravorty Spivak: Academic roles and honours

-She has been a Guggenheim fellow, has received numerous academic honours including an honorary doctorate from Oberlin College, and has been on the editorial board of academic journals such as Boundary 2.
+She has been a Guggenheim Fellow.
 She was elected to the American Philosophical Society in 2007.
-In March of that same year, Columbia University President Lee Bollinger appointed Spivak University Professor, the institution's highest faculty rank.
-In a letter to the faculty, he wrote:

-Not only does her world-renowned scholarship—grounded in deconstructivist literary theory—range widely from critiques of post-colonial discourse to feminism, Marxism, and globalization; her lifelong search for fresh insights and understanding has transcended the traditional boundaries of discipline while retaining the fire for new knowledge that is the hallmark of a great intellect.

-Spivak has served on the advisory board of numerous academic journals, including Janus Unbound: Journal of Critical Studies published by Memorial University of Newfoundland, differences, Signs: Journal of Women in Culture and Society, Interventions: International Journal of Postcolonial Studies published by Routledge, and Diaspora: A Journal of Transnational Studies.
-Spivak has received 11 honorary doctorates from the University of Toronto, University of London, Oberlin College, Universitat Rovira Virgili, Rabindra Bharati University, Universidad Nacional de San Martín, University of St Andrews, Université de Vincennes à Saint-Denis, Presidency University, Yale University, and University of Ghana-Legon.
-In 2012, she became the only Indian recipient of the Kyoto Prize in Arts and Philosophy in the category of Arts and Philosophy, while in 2021 she was elected a corresponding fellow of the British Academy.
+Spivak serves on the editorial board of Boundary 2 and Diaspora; on the advisory boards Janus Unbound, differences, and Signs; and as a consultant editor for Interventions.

+Spivak has received honorary doctorates from the University of Toronto, University of London, Oberlin College, University of Rovira i Virgili, Rabindra Bharati University, Universidad Nacional de San Martín, University of St Andrews, Paris 8 University, Presidency University, Yale University, University of Ghana-Legon, and University of Chile.

+In 2012, she received the Kyoto Prize in Arts and Philosophy, while in 2021 she was elected a Corresponding Fellow of the British Academy.
 In 2025, Spivak received the Holberg Prize.

 Spivak has advised many significant post-colonial scholars.
-Professors Jenny Sharpe and Mark Sanders are among her former students.
+Jenny Sharpe and Mark Sanders are among her former students.

 In popular culture

-Phire Esho, Chaka, a 1961 book of love poems by Binoy Majumdar, was addressed and dedicated to her.
+Phire Esho, Chaka, a 1961 book of love poems by Binoy Majumdar, is dedicated to her.

 Her name appears in the lyrics of the Le Tigre song "Hot Topic".